 we are rooted in a relation view of health and healing.

-Lived experience: Although we value the needed expertise of professional experience, we believe that the voice of those with lived experience needs to be at the forefront of initiatives wanting to create lasting change for children and families impacted by substance use issues.
+Lived experience: We believe that the voice of those with lived experience needs to be at the forefront of initiatives wanting to create lasting change for children and families impacted by substance use issues.

 Resilience Informed: We understand that resilience happens in the context of stress/ adversity, and we know that healing and resilience from adverse experiences happens within the context of belonging, connection, and community.
 A primary goal then is to INCREASE our connection, belonging, and access to community.